- What is an ectopic pregnancy?

 About 95 percent of ectopic pregnancies occur in the fallopian tube.

 There are other types of ectopic pregnancies, all of which are rare.
 These include:

-- Cervical pregnancy: Pregnancy in the cervix (the passage between the womb and vagina) is one of the rarest forms of ectopic pregnancy and carries a risk of life-threatening vaginal hemorrhage.
-This is due to the possibility of heavy bleeding when the ectopic pregnancy tissue separates from the highly vascular (containing many blood vessels) cervix.
+Cervical ectopic pregnancy: Pregnancy in the cervix – the passage between the womb and vagina – is one of the rarest forms of ectopic pregnancy and carries a risk of life-threatening vaginal hemorrhage.
+This is due to the possibility of heavy bleeding when the ectopic pregnancy tissue separates from the cervix, which contains many blood vessels.

-- Cesarean scar ectopic pregnancies: This occurs when a fertilized ovum implants into the scar from a cesarean section.
+Cesarean scar ectopic pregnancies: This occurs when a fertilized egg implants into the scar from a cesarean section.
 The pregnancy can grow out of the uterus or into the cervix, which can lead to massive internal or vaginal bleeding.
-In some cases, the fetus may be able to survive, but with the risk of significant maternal bleeding and hysterectomy (removal of the womb) at delivery.
+In some cases, the fetus may be able to survive until birth, but with the risk of significant maternal bleeding and removal of the womb, known as hysterectomy, at delivery.

-- Heterotopic pregnancy: This term describes the co-existence of an intrauterine pregnancy and an ectopic pregnancy.
-The intrauterine twin is able to survive in about one third of cases, after surgical treatment of the ectopic pregnancy.
+Heterotopic pregnancy: This term describes the co-existence of an intrauterine pregnancy and an ectopic pregnancy.
+The intrauterine twin is able to survive until birth in about one third of cases, after surgical treatment of the ectopic pregnancy.